cavoq/netcatcher/README.md

 ## Usage

-To start the server, run the following command:
+To start the server, run the following command after cloning the repository:

 ```bash
 docker-compose up